 The essence of the Wicks Law is that municipal owners in the State of New York, including New York City, must use four separate contractors on any construction project greater than $50,000.
 This figure was last adjusted to account for inflation back in 1964.
 It requires separate contractors for general construction, plumbing and gas fitting, heating and ventilation, and electrical work.
 As you might guess, this is incredibly inefficient.
 It leads to significantly higher project costs- some in the industry estimate that Wicks can result in a thirty percent increase in some instances- and requires the municipality to deal with four different contractors, each with competing interests in many cases, rather than the one general contractor which subcontracts out the work for each specialized trade as is standard on private projects.

 How does this impact green building?
 First, Wicks’ separate contractor requirement adds an additional layer of red tape to LEED’s already notorious credit documentation process.
 Second, building truly sustainable, integrated, and complex building systems becomes much more challenging with separate contractors trying to coordinate their efforts, particularly if those contractors do not see eye to eye on a given project.
-In this context, New York Construction notes the Botanical Garden project’s gray water treatment system, which involved the collaboration of the prime plumbing, mechanical, and electrical contractors with the landscape team.
+In this context, New York Construction notes the Botanical Garden project’s gray water treatment system, which involved the collaboration of the prime plumbing from some cheap plumbers in Phoenix, mechanical, and electrical contractors with the landscape team.

 The Wicks Law is once again up for debate this legislative session.
 The new administration in Albany would be well-served in seriously evaluating the purpose of the law, particularly given the rash of green building legislation applying to public projects that has recently popped up across the state.
 This web log joins the New York design, construction, and real estate industries and adds its voice to the chorus calling on Albany to repeal the Wicks Law.